Last updated on 02/09/24

 How and when to apply for Spanish non-lucrative visas

 Please note that submitting a scanned copy of the Spanish sworn translation of your ACRO Police Certificate is required to book an appointment.
-It is advisable not to book a consular appointment until your documents are duly legalised (Apostilled) and translated.
+It is advisable not to book an appointment until your documents are duly legalised (Apostilled) and translated.
 This will help you avoid any issues, delays and cancellations.

 The main applicant must submit the following documents: